Top Cfd Vs Futures for 2025

 Holding Periods

-In essence, CFDs are short-term contracts; they are the most affordable for holding periods that last under a year.
+In essence, CFDs are short-term contracts; they are the most affordable for shorter timeframes.
 This is mainly because they end up incurring overnight fees called 'financing costs'.
 This means that the longer the trader decides to hold the trade, the more costly it will get.

-Futures do not incur any overnight fees.
+Futures do not incur any financing costs.
 This is because any impact from usury rates is integrated into the futures costs concerning its expiry date.

 It is normal for many traders who trade futures to hold their positions for a number of weeks; however, the contracts expire and have to be rolled into the following contract period.